willfranx/bluepeak-bank/docs/testing-notes.md

 Quick run plan
 - Separate Secure and Insecure setup: One for showing the hacks and the other is a clean version that shows mitigation.
 - Run the curl on insecure, then switch to secure, run it again, take screenshots.
-- Add short test files under `tests/` so CI can check it later.
+- Add short test files under `tests/` so CI (Continuous Integration: automated system that runs tests on new code changes) can check it later.